 A. The First Three Centuries

-resounding success.
-The Book of Acts testifies that
+success.
+The Book of Acts testifies that the Holy

-the Holy Spirit's power enabled the disciples to witness
+Spirit's power enabled the disciples to witness effectively

-effectively in their world.
-The work began in Jerusalem,
+in their world.
+The work began in Jerusalem, but quickly

-but quickly spread to other centers.
-In every step
+spread to other centers.
+In every step of the way,

-of the way, the Spirit was leading and directing them
+the Spirit was leading and directing them disciples.

-apostles were able to carry the message far beyond
+able to carry the message far beyond the borders of

-the borders of Palestine.
-Thirty years later the new
+Palestine.
+Thirty years later the new faith had reached